dusk-network/rusk/consensus/README.md

 # Repository structure

 ## Example Node
-"A minimalistic and stateless version of dusk-blockchain node running the SA protocol in conjuction with Kadcast and able to join and participate in dusk-blockchain/test-harness.
-Useful for testing and diagnostic incompatibility issues.
-This executable should be deprecated once dusk-blockchain is fully migrated.
+The minimalistic and stateless version of the dusk-blockchain node allows for testing and diagnosing compatibility issues using the Consensus protocol in conjunction with Kadcast[^3].
+It enables the node to join and participate in the dusk-blockchain/test-harness.
+Once the dusk-blockchain is fully migrated, this executable will no longer be needed and can be deprecated.

 ## Example Testbed
 A multi-instance setup running 10 SA instances provisioned with 10 eligible participants.
 The setup is configured to run for up to 1000 rounds.
 Useful for any kind of testing (issues, stress and performance testing).